lukecivantos/bitcoin-webpage/README.md

 #### marketCap.js

-Uses various data sources to create a stacked area chart of the six cryptocurrencies with the highest market caps.
+Uses [Coin Market Cap](https://coinmarketcap.com/) to create a stacked area chart of the six cryptocurrencies with the highest market caps.

 #### timeline.js